AdobeDocs/target.en/help/main/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md

 ### [!UICONTROL Most Viewed by Profile Attribute]

+>[!CONTEXTUALHELP]
+>id="target_recommendations_profile_attribute"
+>title="Profile Attribute"
+>abstract="You can create a Profile attribute using Profile Scripts.
+Once a Profile Script is created and activated, its corresponding Profile attribute can be used with this algorithm."

 Recommends the most viewed items grouped by a visitor profile attribute rather than by item information, as [!UICONTROL Most Viewed by Category] and [!UICONTROL Most Viewed by Item Attribute] do. [!DNL Target] keeps a separate ranked list per attribute value and, at delivery time, shows each visitor the list matching their own stored value.

 This algorithm depends on a profile script to populate the attribute, and the script's name must begin with the `recsAttribute` prefix so [!DNL Target] stores it as `user.recsAttribute<Name>`.
 You can write a script for any visitor characteristic relevant to your use case.